What is Giving Compass?

 • Nathan Hultman discusses the challenges of fighting climate change and offers frameworks for understanding how progress can be made on this massive and essential undertaking.

-• How can funders partner with governments, NGOs, nonprofits, and businesses to make an impact on the climate?
+• How can funders partner with governments, NGOs, nonprofits, and businesses to fight climate change effectively?

 • Find out why the IPCC report may not prompt the necessary behavior changes.